GalenoJiao/GalenoJiao/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python,html
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me wechat
+- 📫 Reach me on wechat

 <!---
 GalenoJiao/GalenoJiao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.